ASKurz/blogdown5/content/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/index.md

 Our model did a great job.

-With our Bayesian gamma ANCOVA, with the log link, the easiest way to compute our posterior for the ATE is with the `avg_comparisons()` function from **marginaleffects**.
+With our Bayesian gamma ANCOVA with the log link, the easiest way to compute our posterior for the ATE is with the `avg_comparisons()` function from **marginaleffects**.

 ``` r
 avg_comparisons(brm1, variables = "experimental")
 ```

     ##
     ##          Term Contrast Estimate 2.5 % 97.5 %
-    ##  experimental    1 - 0   -4.476 -8.931 0.1557
+    ##  experimental    1 - 0    -4.48 -8.93  0.156
     ##
-    ## Prediction type:  response
-    ## Columns: type, term, contrast, estimate, conf.low, conf.high
+    ## Columns: term, contrast, estimate, conf.low, conf.high

 Recall that by default, the measure of central tendency in the `Estimate` column is the median for Bayesian models.
 If we wanted to get a look at the full posterior distribution for `\(\tau_\text{ATE}\)`, we could tack on the `posterior_draws()` function from **marginaleffects**, and then plot or summarize as desired.
 Here’s what looks like for making a half-eye plot.